1 WEEK IN NORTHERN ITALY

 Val d’Orcia is one of the most fascinating places in Italy, included by UNESCO in the list of World Heritage Sites.
 Its landscape is a part of the agricultural hinterland of Siena, redrawn and developed when it was integrated into the city-state's territory in the 14th and 15th centuries to reflect an idealized model of good governance and create an aesthetically pleasing picture.
 The landscape’s distinctive aesthetics, flat chalk plains with almost conical hills and fortified settlements on top, inspired many artists.
 Their images have come to exemplify the beauty of well-managed Renaissance agricultural landscapes.

-In Montepulciano, our friend Francesca will lead you to discover this beautiful town full of stories, legends and thousand flavours, introducing you to the excellent products of this unique land: olive oil, pecorino cheese and Vino Nobile di Montepulciano.
+In Montepulciano, our friend Francesca will lead you to discover this beautiful town full of stories, legends and thousand flavours, introducing you to the excellent products of this unique land: Extra Virgin Olive Oil, Pecorino cheese and Vino Nobile di Montepulciano.

 Then, you will stop in Bagno Vignoni, a tiny and charming village where the main square is a pool 49 meters long and 29 wide.
 Several hot springs, whose therapeutic qualities have been renowned since antiquity, bubble up from its bottom!
 All this creates a pleasant sensation; leaving will be hard!